Mayors from 50 cities compete for the World Mayor Award 2008. Vote now for the mayor you believe most deserves to win. Vote now

 |

-US local government finance
+than ever to US local government finance

 By Mayraj Fahim, Local government adviser*

-Through regular checks of local finances it has succeeded in minimizing the type of fiscal distress that has occurred with increasing frequency within local governments of other states lacking a similar framework.
+Through regular checks of local finances, it has succeeded in minimizing the type of fiscal distress that has occurred with increasing frequency within local governments of other states lacking a similar framework.
 This has also facilitated lower tax rates and thereby saved taxpayers money.
 Furthermore, the state’s role in supporting and guiding its municipal bond issuers has delivered superior credits.
 And the state’s mechanism of educating local government officials has enabled the state to provide an enduring and sterling example of superior performance that has led to calls for its emulation.

 An analysis of the system’s various components reveals that systemic information-sharing is the key driving force of the North Carolina system that builds compliance on the foundation of the administrative and financial laws for local government in North Carolina.
 This is especially true in relation to The Local Government Budget and Fiscal Control Act, and other statutes related to local government finance that together establish the framework of conduct for government units within the state of North Carolina.
 The financial discipline of its local governments, state oversight and technical assistance thus play a key role in the national reputation of North Carolina’s local governments for strong financial management.